CAEP Annual Report

 Transition Point One: Admission

 Basic Skills Tests: Candidates are required to enter the program having already developed or established their content expertise, as assessed by undergraduate GPA.
 Basic Skills tests are also considered a key assessment in evaluating to evaluate candidate content knowledge in reading, mathematics, and writing.
 All students are required to pass one of the following prior to admission.
-Standardized tests approved by TSPC are: CBEST, PPST, EAS, and WEST-B, as well as the ORELA Protecting Student & Cilvil Rights in the Educational Environment (2010 - present).
-MSAT (now discontinued) and ORELA MSE I/II and constitute content area tests for ECE, Elementary and Middle Level authorizations.
+Standardized tests approved by TSPC are: CBEST, Praxis Academic Core, EAS, and WEST-B, as well as the ORELA Protecting Student & Civil Rights in the Educational Environment (2010 - present).
+ORELA MSE I/II and constitute content area tests for ECE, Elementary and Middle Level authorizations.
 100% of program completers met this threshold.
-Data note: non-passing scores, while in the data file indicate program non-completers.
+Data note: non-passing scores, while in the data file, indicate program non-completers.

 Transition Point Two: Completion of Foundational Coursework